yashwiai/ood_detection/README.md

 I’ve written down a [NBDev Tutorial](https://yashwiai.github.io/ood_detection/tutorial.html) explaining the thought process of Jeremy Howard and folks at FastAI behind building it.
-The tutorial covers about what it can do and how it is an amazing tool with support for building softwares following the best coding principles.
+The tutorial covers about how to get started, important functions and description of those I used with the issues I faced while exploring the tool for the first time.

 ## Acknowledgements